lit/lit/docs/_guide/03-template-reference.md

 Location: attribute bindings (must be the entire value of the `class` attribute)

 Sets a list of classes based on an object.
-Each key in the object is treated as a class name, if the value associated with the key is truthy, that class is added to the element.
+Each key in the object is treated as a class name, and if the value associated with the key is truthy, that class is added to the element.

 ```js
 let classes = { highlight: true, enabled: true, hidden: false };`